Summary

 Explore

-Instruct groups to collaborate for a few minutes and write a one-sentence hypothesis.
+Instruct groups to collaborate for a few minutes and write a one-sentence hypothesis on their handouts.
 Allow groups to share their hypotheses.

-Challenge students to use any of the materials (they don't have to use everything) to design an investigation that will test their hypotheses and answer the essential question.
+Display slide 7.
+Inform the students that they will use the materials to complete an investigation that will test their hypotheses and answer the essential question.
 Make sure the students know to gather quantitative data.
+Put students into groups of 2–4 students.

-Before they begin, instruct groups to make a list of all the variables that can be measured when potential energy, kinetic energy, and work are involved.
-They will need a prior knowledge of the three equations.
+Display slide 8 and have students refer to the next section of their handout.
+Instruct each group to make a list of all the variables that can be measured when potential energy, kinetic energy, and work are involved.
 Also encourage them to make a list of variables they should keep constant.

 Explain

-Use the 3-2-1 strategy and have each group orally give an account of three things they learned from their investigation, two questions they have, and one thing they found interesting.
+Display slide 10 and introduce the 3-2-1 instructional strategy and have each group record three things they learned from their investigation, two questions they have, and one thing they found interesting on their handout.
+Have volunteers share with the class what they recorded.

-It would also be good for students to explain any sources of error for the experiment and address parts of the procedure that could be refined.
+Direct students to the next section on their handout.
+Explain any sources of error for the experiment and address parts of the procedure that could be refined.

 Extend

-Say, assuming that all the potential energy is gone at the bottom of the ramp, what is the kinetic energy the car possesses?
+Display slide 13, ask the students the following question: “Assuming that all the potential energy is gone at the bottom of the ramp, what is the kinetic energy the car possesses?”
 (The answer is equal to the initial potential energy.)
+Pause and allow students to respond.

-Say, assuming that all of the kinetic energy becomes work done on the second car, what force was placed on the second car?
+Next ask the students the next question: “Assuming that all of the kinetic energy becomes work done on the second car, what force was placed on the second car?”
+Pause and let students respond.

-Instruct the students to calculate the force of the car as the potential energy increases.
+Instruct students to calculate the force of the car as the potential energy increases.

-Now students are ready to create the graphs!
+Display slide 14.
+Now students are ready to create the graphs.
 Have them graph the increasing potential energy vs. the force applied on the car and the distance the car traveled.
-Students will need two y-axes (one on left and one on right, labeled force and distance) and the potential energy will be on the x-axis.
+Students will need two y-axis (one on left and one on right, labeled force and distance respectively), and the potential energy will be on the x-axis.
+Provide students time to work on their graphs.

 Ask students to separate from their groups so they can work individually for the Evaluate section of the lesson.